-Courtesy: Eugene Emeralds EUGENE, Ore.– The Emeralds were facing a left-handed starter for the 2nd straight game and they were hoping to greet Ryan Yarbough with a 5-run 1st inning as they had Luiz Gohara the night before.
+EUGENE, Ore.– The Emeralds were facing a left-handed starter for the 2nd straight game and they were hoping to greet Ryan Yarbough with a 5-run 1st inning as they had Luiz Gohara the night before.
 Instead, Yarbough came out dealing retiring the side in order with a couple of strike outs.
-Eugene … Continue reading »

-Courtesy: Eugene Emeralds EUGENE, Ore.– The Emeralds clinched at least a series split with a walkoff win against Spokane.
+EUGENE, Ore.– The Emeralds clinched at least a series split with a walkoff win against Spokane.
 In the top of the first it looked like the Indians might get on the board when they used a pair of singles and a walk to load the bases with one out.
 Thomas Dorminy, Eugene’s lefty starter, induced a round-the-horn double play to end the threat.

 Quite the summer it’s been of Eugene Emeralds baseball.
 While there were ups, and mostly downs, here are the photos for the Ems’ final home game.

-If the Ems plan on competing for a playoff berth, they’re running out of time.
-Salem-Keizer got the best of the Ems by a score of 3-0, a fifth straight loss.
+If the Emeralds plan on competing for a playoff berth, they’re running out of time.

 George Roberts hit a two-run home run into the Eugene Emeralds’ bullpen in the eighth inning and it was enough to give Hillsboro a 2-1 win over the home Ems.